ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 (For skilled care center residents: You have the right to request, either orally or in writing, your medical or billing records or other written information that may be used to make decisions about your care.
 We must allow you to inspect your records within 24 hours of your request.
 If you request copies of the records, we must provide you with copies within 2 business days of that request.
 We may charge a reasonable fee for our costs in copying and mailing your requested information.)

 We may deny your request to inspect or receive copies in certain limited circumstances.
 Access may be denied, for instance, to protect the confidentiality of another individual, to safeguard information covered by the Privacy Act, or in other circumstances outlined by the Privacy Rule.
-If you are denied access to protected health information, in some cases you will have a right to request review of the denial, such as those that are based upon endangerment to an other individual or those involving a reference to another individual.
-This review would be performed by a licensed healthcare professional designated by ACTS who did not participate in the decision to deny your initial request.
+If you are denied access to protected health information, in some cases you will have a right to request review of the denial, such as those that are based upon endangerment to another individual or those involving a reference to another individual.
+This review would be performed by a licensed health care professional we designate who did not participate in the decision to deny your initial request.

 Right to Request Amendment.
-You have the right to request ACTS to amend any protected health information maintained by ACTS for as long as the information is kept by or for ACTS.
+You have the right to request us to amend any protected health information we maintain for as long as the information is kept by or for us.
 You must make your request in writing and must state the reason for the requested amendment.
 We may deny your request for amendment if the information:

-- was not created by ACTS, unless the originator of the information is no longer available;
+• was not created by us, unless the originator of the information is no longer available;

-- is not a part of the designated record set (e.g. medical, billing, or other records) maintained by or for ACTS;
+• is not a part of the designated record set (e.g. medical, billing, or other records) maintained by or for us;

-- is already accurate and complete, as determined by ACTS.
+• is already accurate and complete, as we determine

 If we deny your request for amendment, we will give you a written denial including the reason for the denial and the right to submit a written statement disagreeing with the denial.